 - Diseases can make anyone sick regardless of their race or ethnicity.

 - Some people are at increased risk of getting COVID-19.

 - People who have been in close contact with a person known to have COVID-19 or people who live in or have recently been in an area with ongoing spread are at an increased risk of exposure.

 - Someone who has completed quarantine or has been released from isolation does not pose a risk of infection to other people.

-- Know what symptoms to look for and when to seek medical advice, and how to identify “emergency warning signs.”
+- Know what symptoms to look for, when to seek medical advice, and how to identify “emergency warning signs.”